jszavits/jszavits.github.io/_pages/home.md

 I have a background in nonequilibrium statistical physics, and an expertise in building and solving kinetic models of transcription and translation.

-I am particularly interested in applying mechanistic models of gene expression to live-cell imaging and sequencing data.
+I am particularly interested in applying mechanistic models of gene expression to live-cell imaging and sequencing data in order to understand how gene expression is orchestrated and regulated in time.

 ## Latest news